-A history dripping with jewelsThe Jewellery Quarter in Birmingham has a history stretching back over 250 years, and contains around 200 listed buildings.
-Local craftsmen still fill the needs of shoppers in the quarter, with over 100 jewellery retailers still operating in this area of Birmingham.
+A history dripping with jewelsThe Jewellery Quarter in Birmingham contains around 200 listed buildings, with a history stretching back over 250 years.
+Local craftsmen still fill the needs of shoppers in the quarter, with over 100 jewellery retailers still operating in the area.

 The district also has a museum dedicated to its history called the Museum of the Jewellery Quarter.
 Here you can take a tour of a 19th-century jewellery workshop and see the technique and expertise that goes into the craft.
 Another unique place to visit is the Newman Brothers at the Coffin Works, a former coffin works factory that is now a museum showing off its unusual wares and depicting what life was like for workers at the time.